 Have a Beer, Wine, and Signature Cocktail Not an Open Bar

 While an open bar might be fun, really consider your guests.
 You’ll either have guests who take advantage of your generosity and drive up your bill, or you’ll have guests that don’t make enough use of the bar and stick to wine, beer, and a cocktail or two anyway.

 If you’re trying to meet a minimum on food and drink, you may not have enough people using the bar to make your minimum!
 Or, if your family/friends get too merry, you may have a really big bar tab at the end of the night.
 By sticking to a beer, wine and signature cocktail menu, you’ll provide an option for everyone but not let a rogue cousin decimate your budget by ordering 24 Patron shots (not all for him, hopefully!)

 Go for the Non-Traditional in Wedding Dress Shopping

-Instead of visiting Davids Bridal or (insert your city’s bridal store here), consider going to bigger chains, like J. Crew, Ann Taylor, ModCloth or even Anthropologies wedding side, BHLDN.
+Instead of visiting Davids Bridal or (insert your city’s bridal store here), consider going to bigger chains like J. Crew, Ann Taylor, or ModCloth.
 You can even check out the prom section of stores like Dillards or Macys, although success in these sections depends on your body type.